Bedxxe/From-kraken-to-graphlan/index.md

 ~~~
 {: .output}

-Finally, we will use `final-grsafls.sh` to create the plot with the rings:
+Finally, we will use `final-grafla.sh` to create the plot with the rings:

 ~~~
 $ sh final-grafla.sh